-The range of the graphic display is shown to the right of the graphic information.
-The upper number is 0 indicating the surface of the water, the lower number is one of the 9 ranges available which best matches the depth of the water.
+Depth Range.
+The depth range is shown to the right of the screen.
+The upper number is 0 indicating the surface of the water.
+The lower number is one of the nine depth ranges available that best match the depth of the water.
 As the depth of the water changes, the range changes as necessary in order to retain a bottom representation onscreen.

-When in Auto mode, the horizontal line at the top of the graphics area is the 0 line which represents the surface of the water.
-Occasionally there will be a gap in this line.
-This gap indicates that the unit is updating the display even if the bottom is not visible on-screen, or if the bottom information is not changing.
+When in Auto mode, the horizontal line at the top of the screen is the "zero line," representing the surface of the water.
+Occasionally there is a gap in this line.
+This gap indicates the unit is updating the display even if the bottom is not visible onscreen, or if the bottom information is not changing.